-As a result of our increased loan volume and higher non interest income, our net income remained strong at \$20.0 million for 2018, which was essentially unchanged from 2017 when it was \$19.9 million.
-Our Return on Assets remained in the board-targeted range coming in at 1.62% for 2018.
-We believe that consistent and adequate earnings are an important component of strong financial performance serving as our best source of capital and a means to maintain our allowance for loan losses at an appropriate level at all times.
+As a result of our increased loan volume and higher non interest income, our net income results were strong at \$23.3 million for 2019, which was a 17% increase from 2018 when it was \$20.0 million.
+Our Return on Assets remained in the board-targeted range, coming in at 1.82% for 2019.
+We believe that consistent and adequate earnings are an important component of strong financial performance, serving as our best source of capital and a means to maintain our allowance for loan losses at an appropriate level at all times.